WELCOME TO A WORLD WITHOUT RULES.

 Visual feast for a bleak mind

 Ledger’s final, complete performance is a tour de force.
-Some might say that his death has caused critics to overreact, but his brilliance was obvious even in his first trailer, shown before he died.
-He is virtually unrecognizable; it’s not just the dirty, messy, intimidating make-up, but his voice has a deliciously dark drawl and the way he moves (sort of hunched) is completely different from his other performances.
-He’s the true star, the definitive Joker, and the fact that the character commits atrocities only for the thrill of the game makes him scarier.
+Some might say that his death has caused critics to overreact, but his brilliance was obvious even in this film’s first trailer, shown before he died.
+He is virtually unrecognizable; it’s not just the dirty, messy, intimidating make-up, but his voice has a deliciously dark drawl and the way he moves (sort of hunched) is completely different from his other performances, and other people’s takes on this character.
+He’s the true star here, the definitive Joker, and the fact that the character commits atrocities only for the thrill of the game makes him scarier.

 The Dark Knight 2008-U.S. 152 min.
 Color.
 Widescreen.
 Produced by Christopher Nolan, Charles Roven, Emma Thomas.
 Directed by Christopher Nolan.
 Screenplay: Christopher Nolan, Jonathan Nolan.
 Music: Hans Zimmer, James Newton Howard.
 Cast: Christian Bale (Bruce Wayne/Batman), Heath Ledger (The Joker), Aaron Eckhart (Harvey Dent), Michael Caine, Maggie Gyllenhaal, Gary Oldman… Morgan Freeman, Cillian Murphy, Eric Roberts, Anthony Michael Hall.

 Trivia: U.S. Senator Patrick Leahy has a cameo as a party guest.
 Matt Damon was allegedly considered for the part of Dent; Robin Williams for the Joker.
 Followed by The Dark Knight Rises (2012).

 Oscars: Best Supporting Actor (Ledger), Sound Editing.
 Golden Globe: Best Supporting Actor (Ledger).
 BAFTA: Best Supporting Actor (Ledger).